• Skip to primary navigation

 How to Go Vegan: The Basics

-Before we take a look at how to go vegan, let's clarify what the word "vegan" means.
+Before we take a look at how to go vegan, let’s clarify what the word “vegan” means because not all vegans are the same

-The answer to how to go vegan depends on what kind of vegan you want to be.
+So the answer to how to go vegan depends on what kind of vegan you want to be.

 Plant-based vegans take it one step further.
 They refuse to eat anything that doesn't grow in the ground.
 Consequently, they don't consume any processed foods.